cyberbarbie/100DaysOfHacking/log-entries/log.md

 Day 4 (01.04.23): I did a hands-on workshop on CrowdStrike, an endpoint security management tool that utilizes threat intelligence and AI to track APTs, automate the process of real-time response to threats and get a graphical view of your threat landscape in your organization.

 Day 5 (01.05.23): Learned how to use GoPhish which is an open source phishing framework and launched a phishing attack.
-Here are the steps:

-1. Create a sending profile containing the connection details required to send your phishing emails (ie SMTP server you have access to; contains server name, email address and host)

-2. Set up a landing page spoofing a legitimate site - copy and paste the HTML by navigating to the landing pages link -> create new page -> press Source to enter HTML code _> click source again to view

-3. Create an email template that displays the design and contain of the email you're sending to and contain a link to the spoofed landing page to capture the victim's password and username; ie New Message Received for subject; set a legitimate link text but set to {{.URL}} which will get sent to the spoofed domain

-4. Store the email addresses of intended targets via Users & Groups

-5. Navigate to Campaigns to set up a new campaign (ie Name: Campaign one Email template: Email 1 Landing page: ACME Login URL: http://10.10.37.179 , sending profile: Local Server, Groups: Targets and then launch campaign
+Later on I created and deployed a Jekyll blog and created a CI/CD pipeline with GitHub Actions.
+I'm so happy.
+One of my biggest goals was to relaunch my website and create more content!
+I'm migrating my old blog posts to the new site now and will update them.
+I'm also in the process of writing a blog post on how to create a CI/CD pipeline.
+I have so much excitement and optimism for the new year.
+This was a beautiful day!